HL7/fhir-specialty-rx/input/pages/CapabilityStatement-specialty-rx-data-consumer-messaging-intro.md

 </table>
 <h3>Search</h3>

-Data Source systems SHALL follow US Core search requirements and guidance when performing searches associated with this guide.
+Data Consumer systems SHALL follow US Core search requirements and guidance when performing searches associated with this guide.
 See the [Search Conventions](searches.html) section.

 ### Messaging